maxkapur/maxkapur.github.io/projects.md

 I’ve given a lot of thought to how to organize this projects page now that I work for a private company.
 The truth is that I do my *best work* for my employer, because my employer gives me the two resources I need to produce good
-stuff: awesome colleages, and time (in that order).
+stuff: awesome colleagues, and time (in that order).
 But rattling off a list of all my clients and work projects here on Illusion Slopes would undermine my goal of maintaining a healthy separation between my personal and professional identities.
 As a compromise, I hope this spiel from my [People and Blogs